adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 But, you should use them with caution.
 Just like utility classes, updating a mixin propagates to all instances.

-Instead of updating a mixin, a developer could create a new, slightly different mixin.
-This causes redundancy.
+Instead of updating a mixin, you could create a new, slightly different mixin.
+But, this causes redundancy.

 Also, mixins can end up containing multiple parameters, conditionality and lots of rules.
 This is complicated.
 Complicated is hard to maintain.